-The employee's beneficiaries are eligible for coverage when the employee have listed them on the enrollment form or on subsequent change forms and when the Claims Administrator has enrolled them in coverage under the Plan.
+The employee's beneficiaries are eligible for coverage when the employee has listed them on the enrollment form or on subsequent change forms and when the Claims Administrator has enrolled them in coverage under the Plan.
 Dependents are limited to the following:

 - a.
-The person to whom You are legally married (spouse). - b.
-The employee's Washington state registered domestic partner as defined in the Washington State statute. - c.
-The employee's (or spouse's or state-registered domestic partner's) child who is under age 26 and who meets any of the following criteria: - The employee's (or spouse's or state-registered domestic partner's) natural child, step child, adopted child or child legally placed with the employee (or employee's spouse or state-registered domestic partner) for adoption; - A child for whom the employee (or the employee's spouse or state-registered domestic partner) have court-appointed legal guardianship; - A child for whom the employee (or the employee's spouse or state-registered domestic partner) are required to provide coverage by a legal qualified medical child support order (QMCSO). - d.
-The employee's (or spouse's or state-registered domestic partner's) otherwise eligible child who is age 26 or over and incapable of self-support because of developmental disability or physical handicap that began before his or her 26th birthday, if You complete and submit the Claims Administrator's affidavit of dependent eligibility form, with written evidence of the child's incapacity, within 31 days of the later of the child's 26th birthday or Your Effective Date and either:
+The person to whom the employee is legally married (spouse). - b.
+The employee's Washington state-registered domestic partner as defined in the Washington State statute. - c.
+The employee's (or the employee's spouse's or state-registered domestic partner's) child who is under age 26 and who meets any of the following criteria: - The employee's (or spouse's or state-registered domestic partner's) natural child, step child, adopted child or child legally placed with the employee (or employee's spouse or state-registered domestic partner) for adoption; - A child for whom the employee (or the employee's spouse or state-registered domestic partner) have court appointed legal guardianship; and - A child for whom the employee (or the employee's spouse or state-registered domestic partner) are required to provide coverage by a legal qualified medical child support order (QMCSO). - d.
+The employee's (or spouse's or state-registered domestic partner's) otherwise eligible child who is age 26 or over and incapable of self-support because of developmental disability or physical handicap that began before his or her 26th birthday, if the employee completes and submits the Claim Administrator's affidavit of dependent eligibility form, with written evidence of the child's incapacity, within 31 days of the latter of the child's 26th birthday or the employee's effective date and either: - he or she is a beneficiary immediately before his or her 26th birthday; or

-- He or she is a beneficiary immediately before their 26th birthday; - His or her 26th birthday preceded the employees effective date and he or she has been continuously covered as Your dependent on group coverage since that birthday.
+• his or her 26th birthday preceded the employee's effective date and he or she has been continuously covered as the employee's dependent on group coverage since that birthday.